nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 let x;
 ```

-## Question 3 : What is block scope?
+## Question 3 : What is block scope in javascript?
 Block scope is nothing but curly brackets.
 for example, if condition, for loop, do-while loop or anything that uses curly brackets.